 A full explanation on applicable limits for candidate contributions can be found in the Commission’s guide for contributors.

-Note that contributions to non-candidate committees, including ballot measure committees, are generally not subject to limits unless the contributor is a contractor doing business with the City.
-Also, there is generally no limit on independent election-related spending (i.e., not coordinated with a candidate).
+(Please note: Contributions to Country Central Committee candidates are not subject to the contribution restrictions contained herein.
+Additionally, non-candidate committees, including ballot measure committees are generally not subject to limits unless the committee is controlled by a candidate for City elective office.
+Moreover, there is no limit on independent election-related spending (i.e., not coordinated with a candidate.))